-Linda Stevenson, Ph.D., AIA, has served as an adjunct assistant professor with the University of Florida’s Historic Preservation Program, since 2012.
+Linda Stevenson, Ph.D., AIA, has served as a lecturer with the University of Florida’s Historic Preservation Program, since 2012.
 She is a Florida-licensed architect, with extensive experience in the field of historic preservation.

 Linda has taught a variety of graduate-level historic preservation courses, including the History and Theory of Historic Preservation, History of the Built Environment (for historic preservation), Preservation Building Technology, Built Heritage History and Materials Conservation I and II, and Practicum in Historic Preservation (renamed Cultural Resource Survey).